Connecting to Keycloak

 After filling in the credentials, please save changes.

-Since we have one Identity provider and we do not want the local authentication, let’s make it the default authentication option.
+Since there is only one Identity provider, and local authentication is not desired, make it the default authentication option.

 Click on Actions>Config on the “Identity Provider Redirector” row: